Vinodh-Machireddy/ml/Mlops_Notes.md

-MACHINE LEARNING:
+# MACHINE LEARNING:
 Machine Learning (ML) is a process / technique of teaching a computers using data, instead of writing rules manually like old programs.
 A computer learns patterns from past data and uses that learning to make predictions or decisions on new data.

-Old (Traditional) way
+**Old (Traditional) way:**
-You write rules
-Computer follows rules
+You write rules, Computer follows rules
-Example:
-IF marks > 35 THEN pass
+	Example: IF marks > 35 THEN pass

-Machine Learning way
+**Machine Learning way:**
-You give data + answers
+You give data + answers.
 Computer learns rules by itself
-Example:
-Past student marks + pass/fail result
+	Example: Past student marks + pass/fail result
 			 Model learns what marks usually mean pass or fail

-## Types of Machine Learning
+## Types of Machine Learning approachs

-1. Supervised Learning:
+### 1. Supervised Learning:
-The model learns from labeled examples (you tell it the “right answer”). our feed in input data (features) and the correct output (label).
+The model learns from labeled data. examples (you tell it the “right answer”). our feed in input data (features) and the correct output (label).
 The algorithm discovers the mapping from input → output.

-if output column data is categorical(yes/no) data then we go for Classification algorithm family. supervised classification algorithms examples:
+if output column data is categorical(yes/no), true/false, multi-class data then we go for Classification algorithm family.
+**supervised classification algorithms examples:**
-1. Decision Tree
+1. Decision Tree Classifier
-2. Random Forest
+2. Random Forest Classifier
 3. Logistic Regression
+4. XGBoost

-if output column/target data is numerical labels than we go for Regression Algorithm under supervised technics. supervised regression algorithms examples:
+if output column/target data is numerical labels than we go for Regression Algorithm under supervised technics.
+supervised regression algorithms examples:
 1. Simple Linear Regression
 2. Ridge Regression